codama-idl/codama/packages/visitors/README.md

 To get a better understanding of visitors and how they work, please refer to the [`@codama/visitors-core` documentation](../visitors-core/README.md).

 In the rest of this documentation, we focus on the high-level visitors that are only available in this package.
-The main goal of these visitors is to provide a set of specific operations that can be applied to Kinobi IDLs — as opposed to the generic primitives provided by the core package.
+The main goal of these visitors is to provide a set of specific operations that can be applied to Codama IDLs — as opposed to the generic primitives provided by the core package.

 For instance, this package offers visitors that unwrap link nodes, update instructions, add PDAs, set default values, and more.